-&lt;sup>7Guryan, Hurst and Kearney, 2008, show that high educated parents spend more time with their children.
+$^{^{6}}$ Guryan, Hurst and Kearney, 2008, show that high educated parents spend more time with their children.

-&lt;sup>8For example, using the same data of the current paper, Currie and Thomas, 1995, and Carneiro and Ginja, 2008, show that Head Start (a U.S. preschool program for poor children) may partially compensate effects of early deprivation.
+7For example, using the same data of the current paper, Currie and Thomas, 1995, and Carneiro and Ginja, 2008, show that Head Start (a U.S. preschool program for poor children) may partially compensate effects of early deprivation.
 The first paper finds positive effects of the program on measures of cognitive skills; the later shows that the effects on schooling achievement and crime persist until later adolescence.